 Moderate alcohol consumption may provide some health benefits (

 However, higher amounts can lead to severe problems.

-In one study, levels of the inflammatory marker CRP increased in people who consumed alcohol.
-The more alcohol they consumed, the more their CRP levels increased (
+In one 2010 study, levels of C-reactive protein (CRP), a marker of inflammation, increased in people who consumed alcohol.
+Those who had more than two drinks per day had the highest CRP levels (

-To avoid alcohol-related health problems, intake should be limited to two standard drinks per day for men and one for women.
+To avoid alcohol-related health problems, intake should be limited to two standard drinks per day for males and one for females (